Justin H. Dion

 Professor Dion is responsible for designing, administering, and overseeing the Law School’s bar examination preparation efforts and activities, including teaching classes, counseling bar applicants, and working with students on an individual and group basis.
 Professor Dion works closely with faculty, staff, and commercial bar preparation companies.
 He is responsible for implementing a comprehensive bar passage program commencing in a student’s first year of law school and continuing throughout the law school program.

 Professor Dion is a proud alumnus of Western New England University School of Law, where he served as Editor in Chief of the Western New England Law Review.
 He is a certified mediator and is admitted to practice before the Massachusetts and Connecticut State and Federal Courts, The United States Court of Appeals for the First Circuit, and the Supreme Court of the United States.
-He has of counsel status at Bacon Wilson, P.C., in Springfield, Massachusetts, as a general practitioner who focuses his practice on bankruptcy and insolvency.
+He has of counsel status at Bacon Wilson, P.C., in Springfield, Massachusetts, as a general practitioner who focuses his practice on bankruptcy, business matters, estate planning, and real estate.

 Professor Dion is an experienced educator, who before becoming employed full time in this role, was a longstanding adjunct professor at Western New England University School of Law in which he was voted Adjunct Professor of the Year for three years.
 Professor Dion was also a Professor and Department Chair for the Legal Studies, Forensic Studies and Criminal Justice Departments at Bay Path University in Longmeadow, Massachusetts, in which he was also voted to serve two terms as Chair of the Faculty Assembly.